Ruby Wyles, a CurraNZ ambassador on a running scholarship in the US, recently branched out and tried her hand in triathlon.

 Ruby says next time she plans to fix her ‘comedy of errors’ - racing without the proper triathlon equipment.

-Having had some great success with improved running times and recovery on CurraNZ, she will be using it for triathlon training now as well.
+Having had some great success using CurraNZ around her training and competition, she will be using it for triathlon training now as well.